VanyaKo/Compiler_Construction/parser/readme.md

 ## Semantic rules

+### typename

+- for a generic type, the inner type must be defined

 ### constructorInvocation

 - typename is a existing class, either declared by the user or is defined in the runtime library